zicht/htmldev-bundle/README.md

 ```

 The default color service assumes variables of the [ZSS](https://github.com/zicht/zss) framework, but feel free to
 use a different service.
-See the [Customizing](#customizing) section.
+See the [Customising](#customising) section.

 ### Using the styleguide in the project

 #### Rendering components

-The HtmldevBundle provides a `components` macro to render components from the styleguide anywhere in your application.
+The HtmldevBundle provides a `component` macro to render components from the styleguide anywhere in your application.

 This wil load `~/htmldev/components/cards/cover.html.twig` with the given properties: